 H-bomb versus A-bomb: Understanding the difference

-In this Aug.
-6, 1945 photo released by the U.S. Army, a mushroom cloud billows about one hour after a nuclear bomb was detonated above Hiroshima, Japan.
-(U.S. Army via Hiroshima Peace Memorial Museum)
+In this Monday, Aug.
+6, 1945 picture made available by the U.S. Army via the Hiroshima Peace Memorial Museum, a mushroom cloud billows into the sky about one hour after an atomic bomb was detonated above Hiroshima, Japan.
+(AP Photo/U.S. Army via Hiroshima Peace Memorial Museum)

 Emily Chan, CTVNews.ca

 Published Wednesday, January 6, 2016 9:05AM EST

 Last Updated Monday, September 4, 2017 5:58AM EDT